rystanley/GroundfishChange/README.md

 # GroundfishChange
-The effect of warming bottom temperature on the spatial distribution and recruitment of Atlantic halibut (*Hippoglossus hippoglossus*)
+How climate change and habitat availability have factored into the expansion of Atlantic Halibut (*Hippoglossus hippoglossus*) in Atlantic Canada

 ![ ](/inst/Hippoglossus_hippoglossus2.jpg)